 He received his PhD in 1988 from the Department of Electrical Engineering at Stanford University, and he did his undergraduate studies at North Texas State University (now the University of North Texas).
 From 1988 to 1996 he was a Member of the Technical Staff at AT&T Bell Laboratories (now AT&T Labs Research) in Murray Hill, New Jersey.
 After leaving Bell Labs, from 1996 to 2001 he was on the Faculty of the Department (now School) of Information and Computer Science at the University of California, Irvine.
 From 2001 to 2003 he was on leave from UC Irvine working as Chief Technology Officer and Principal Architect of PreCache, a startup company developing technology in the area of publish/subscribe networking.
 And from 2004 to 2011 he was Professor of Software Systems in the Department of Computer Science at University College London.

-Professor Rosenblum's research has addressed a wide range of problems spanning the breadth of the software development life cycle, including software specification, architecture, design, testing, analysis and maintenance, as well as problems underlying the processes that guide large software projects.
-His current research focuses on probabilistic verification of systems, and the design and validation of mobile, context-aware adaptive systems for ubiquitous computing and the Internet of Things.
+Professor Rosenblum's research has addressed a wide range of problems spanning the breadth of the software development life cycle, including software specification, architecture, design, verification, testing, analysis and maintenance.
+His current research focuses on probabilistic verification of systems, and applications of machine learning for the design and testing of mobile, context-aware adaptive systems for ubiquitous computing and the Internet of Things.
 In 1997 he received a CAREER Award from the US National Science Foundation for his work on distributed component-based software, and from 2004-2009 he held a Wolfson Research Merit Award from the Royal Society.

 He is a Fellow of the ACM and IEEE and has received two test-of-time awards for his research.
 He is currently the Editor-in-Chief of the ACM Transactions on Software Engineering and Methodology (ACM TOSEM) and was previously an Associate Editor for the IEEE Transactions on Software Engineering (IEEE TSE).
 He has served as Member-at-Large, Vice Chair, Chair and Past Chair of the ACM Special Interest Group on Software Engineering (ACM SIGSOFT), and in 2018 he received the ACM SIGSOFT Distinguished Service Award.